John Glenn International

 Part 150 Noise Compatibility Program and Noise Exposure Maps Update

-The Columbus Regional Airport Authority has proposed a replacement/relocation of the south runway and the development of a new passenger terminal to supplement the existing passenger terminal at Port Columbus.
+The Columbus Regional Airport Authority has proposed a replacement/relocation of the south runway and the development of a new passenger terminal to supplement the existing passenger terminal at John Glenn International.
 Because there are potential noise impacts associated with the proposed projects, the Part 150 Noise Compatibility Study was updated and approved by the FAA in May 2008.
 The Environmental Impact Statement Record of Decision was issued on August 19, 2009.

 The NEMs were prepared according to FAR Part 150 guidelines in regards to methodology, noise metrics, identification of incompatible land uses, and public outreach.
 NEMS graphically show where significant levels of annual average noise exposure on incompatible land uses around the airport are anticipated.